Classic Homemade Caramel Apples

 However, today I decided to go old school.
 I wanted to make homemade caramel apples like the ones I remember from my childhood.
 Caramel made from sugar, real butter, pure vanilla, and either cream or sweetened condensed milk.
 I went with the sweetened condensed milk version.
 Don’t worry, this homemade caramel takes just minutes to cook and it is super delicious!

-Here are some tips for making perfect caramel apples…
+Tips for making perfect caramel apples…

 - Use organic apples if possible.
 Organic apples do not have a wax coating on them like regular store-bought apples do.